Comparison

 Exercise library 160+ with muscle group classification Large mature library

-Data storage 100% on-device, no account Cloud sync, account required
+Data storage Local-first, no account Cloud sync, account required

 Platform iOS only iOS + Android